MediaComem/comem-archidep/TEST-MATTER.md

 * [Deploy a PHP application with nginx and the FastCGI process manager](ex/nginx-php-fpm-deployment.md) [(diagram)](ex/nginx-php-fpm-deployment.pdf)

-You must understand how to use a reverse proxy to deploy several web sites or applications on the same server, which you put in practice during the following exercices:
+You must understand how to use a reverse proxy to deploy several web sites or applications on the same server, which you put in practice during the following exercises:

 * [Deploy a static site with nginx](ex/nginx-static-deployment.md) [(diagram)](ex/nginx-static-deployment.pdf)
 * [Deploy a PHP application with nginx and the FastCGI process manager](ex/nginx-php-fpm-deployment.md) [(diagram)](ex/nginx-php-fpm-deployment.pdf)
 * [Deploy a Node.js application with a MongoDB database (**graded**)](ex/one-chat-room-deployment.md) [(diagram)](ex/one-chat-room-deployment.pdf)

-You must understand how to set up automated deployments with Git hooks, which you put in practice during the following exercices:
+You must understand how to set up automated deployments with Git hooks, which you put in practice during the following exercises:

 * [Set up an automated deployment with Git hooks](ex/git-automated-deployment.md) [(diagram)](ex/git-automated-deployment.pdf)
 * [Deploy a Node.js application with a MongoDB database (**graded**)](ex/one-chat-room-deployment.md) [(diagram)](ex/one-chat-room-deployment.pdf)

-This [diagram](ex/end-result.pdf) shows the end result of previous exercices.
+This [diagram](ex/end-result.pdf) shows the end result of previous exercises.

-You must understand how to deploy various applications to a cloud platform with the Platform-as-a-Service (PaaS) service model, which you put in practice during the following exercices:
+You must understand how to deploy various applications to a cloud platform with the Platform-as-a-Service (PaaS) service model, which you put in practice during the following exercises:

 * [Deploy a PHP web page to Heroku](https://github.com/MediaComem/php-hello-world-form)
 * [Deploy PHP and Node.js applications to Heroku](ex/heroku-deployment.md)